 The ex-dividend date is an important date to keep in mind when purchasing a stock, but there are some who like to buy a stock before the ex-dividend date, and sell the stock after to “scoop the dividend.”
-Doing this is possible but difficult and some claim to make a profit.
+Doing this is possible but it’s a controversial topic and you need so much capital to make it worth it that many people choose not to.
+This strategy is also referred to as dividend capture.

 I’m sure a profit can be made, but it will take a lot of effort and I don’t advise this mainly because I have a buy and hold philosophy; but there are other reasons why this is probably not a good idea either:

-- After a stock issues a dividend, the price of the stock generally goes down.
+- After a stock issues a dividend, the price of the stock theoretically should go down.
+This is because when dividends are paid out, retained earnings is reduced.
+For more information on this subject read here.

 - You have to risk a large sum of money to make the dividend gains enough to cover any price volatility and trade commissions.